AdityaJangid/api_task/README.md

 Implement a server which should be capable of doing the following:

-   - Exposes a GET API as "api/request?connId=19&timeout=80" This API will keep the request running for provided time on the server side.
+   - Exposes a GET API as "api/request?connid=19&timeout=80" This API will keep the request running for provided time on the server side.
 After the successful completion of the provided time it should return {"status":"ok"}

    - Exposes a GET API as "api/serverStatus"
  This API returns all the running requests on the server with their time left for completion.
 E.g {"2":"15","8":"10"} where 2 and 8 are the connIds and 15 and 10 is the time remaining for the requests to complete (in seconds).

-   - Exposes a PUT API as "api/kill" with payload as {"connId":12} This API will finish the running request with provided connId, so that the finished request returns {"status":"killed"} and the current request will return {"status":"ok"}.
-If no running request found with the provided connId on the server then the current request should return "status":"invalid connection Id : <connId>"}
+   - Exposes a PUT API as "api/kill" with payload as {"connid":12} This API will finish the running request with provided connid, so that the finished request returns {"status":"killed"} and the current request will return {"status":"ok"}.
+If no running request found with the provided connid on the server then the current request should return "status":"invalid connection Id : <connid>"}

 You can try running your application with curl for testing.
 Try to implement the solution which would be efficient and scalable.
 Bonus Points